-“Increased fluid accumulation from lack of sleep, unhealthy diet, age, and genetics play the biggest role in under eye puffiness,” says dermatologist Mona Gohara, M.D.
-No matter the culprit, we’re breaking down the best ways to treat this situation in seconds.
+The specific causes of tired-looking, puffy under eyes can be hard to pinpoint.
+However, we have a good idea of the suspects: “Increased fluid accumulation from lack of sleep, unhealthy diet, age, and genetics play the biggest role in under eye puffiness,” says dermatologist Mona Gohara, M.D.

-Caffeine isn’t just the miracle worker in your morning latte that helps you feel more awake; it’s also a helpful skincare ingredient that can help target puffy under eyes.
 “Caffeine is a vasoconstrictor, which means it constricts the blood vessels around the eyes to reduce fluid and discoloration,” says Dr. Gohara.
-Applying an eye treatment with topical caffeine like our Milk Makeup Cooling Water Stick can help reduce the appearance of puffiness, even when you’re still feeling sleepy.
+Our Milk Makeup Cooling Water Stick contains caffeine and helps reduce the appearance of puffiness, even when you’re still feeling sleepy.

 2. Grab a jade roller.

-Applying anything cold to the skin under your eyes can help reduce puffiness by constricting your blood vessels so your skin looks tighter and more awake, says Dr. Gohara.
-(It’s why you’ll see plenty of influencers and models dunking their faces in bowls of ice water on TikTok.)
+You’ve probably seen influencers on social media giving themselves “ice face baths”—a skincare trend where people dunk their faces in ice cold water.
+And there’s a method to the madness: Applying anything cold to the skin under your eyes can help reduce puffiness by constricting your blood vessels so your skin looks tighter and more awake, says Dr. Gohara.

-A quick trick is to put a spoon in the freezer overnight, then place the convex side under your eyes in the morning.
-Make sure to let it thaw slightly, so that you don’t irritate your skin with extreme cold.
-As an even easier method, our team loves keeping our Cooling Water Stick in the fridge for a refreshing application with added skincare benefits.
+If you don’t want to start your day with your head submerged in freezing water (understandably so), a quick home remedy is to put a spoon in the freezer overnight, then place the convex side under your puffy eyes in the morning.
+Make sure to let the cold spoon thaw slightly, so that you don’t irritate your skin with extreme cold.
+Products like Cooling Water Jelly Ice and Cooling Water can also be kept in the fridge for energized-looking under eyes.

 4. Apply an under eye brightener.